Beating the Freshman 15

 Rule No. 3: Move

 Speaking of burning calories, work some exercise into your daily routine.
-Going to the gym is a great move when you can get there, but Grubiak tells students not to underestimate the good that walking will do for you.
+Going to the gym is a great move when you can get there, but Grubiak tells students not to underestimate the good that walking will do.
 Give yourself time to take the long way to class, she says.
 Use the stairs wherever possible.

 Exercise not only helps you maintain a healthy weight but also provides an excellent counter to stress and anxiety.
-Both can wreak havoc on your diet, causing you to binge on donuts or skip meals altogether.
+Both can wreak havoc on your diet, causing you to overeat or to skip meals.

 Rule No. 4: Drink